Monthly Archives: July 2017

 Fish Landed: 15

-Piney River – 07/25/2017
+Trout Creek – 07/25/2017

 Time: 11:00AM – 3:30PM

-Location: Piney River Trail
+Location: Trout Creek Trail

-Piney River 07/25/2017 Photo Album
+Trout Creek 07/25/2017 Photo Album

 Jane and I downed a quick breakfast at Hornsilver and then made the twenty minute drive to Avon and met the Mansons at their condominium.
-After some conversation we formed a convoy and made the somewhat rough nine mile drive north on Red Sandstone Road to Piney River Crossing.
+After some conversation we formed a convoy and made the somewhat rough nine mile drive north on Red Sandstone Road to Trout Creek Crossing.
 Jane gathered her gear and supplies for the day and switched to the Manson’s rental SUV, and I pulled on my waders and strung my Orvis Access five weight rod.

 Looking Rather Ideal

 Originally I planned to wet wade, but the sky was overcast, the air temperature was a relatively cool sixty degrees, and rain was a likelihood; so I scuttled the wet wading plans.
 I departed the parking lot and hiked for forty-five minutes and then approached the stream at the top of a meandering meadow section.
 As indicated by the stream gauge reading near the confluence with the Colorado River, the flows were nearly ideal.
 The level was high enough to prevent the fish from being overly skittish, yet I could wade comfortably, and I could maneuver through the narrow walled canyon sections.
-It never rained during my tenure on Piney River, but I wore my raincoat for added warmth for all but the last two hours.
+It never rained during my tenure on Trout Creek, but I wore my raincoat for added warmth for all but the last two hours.

 Quite Nice for a Small Stream